LaboratoireMecaniqueLille/crappy/docs/source/tutorials/gettingstarted.rst

 specifies either the labels of the inputs or the labels of the outputs (except for the fake machine which is a special block).
 It is easy to keep track of the information flow throughout the code !
-You can also notice the ``filename`` argument of the saver block, indicating where to save the data.
+You can also notice the ``filename`` argument of the recorder block, indicating where to save the data.
 Here it will be in a new file located where our ``.py`` file is.

 So is our program reading to run ?
 Almost !
 We just need to add the method that